ratons127/betopiaERP-Update/README.md

 ## Getting started with BetopiaERP

-For a standard installation please follow the [Setup instructions](https://www.BetopiaERP.com/documentation/master/administration/install/install.html) from the documentation.
+For a standard installations please follow the [Setup instructions](https://www.BetopiaERP.com/documentation/master/administration/install/install.html) from the documentation.

 To learn the software, we recommend the [BetopiaERP eLearning](https://www.BetopiaERP.com/slides),